Harshitn1995/Jarvis/docs/README/creating-segments.md

 >
 > *   (Contact) Created On date is **present** _(Will include users for whom your database has a first-acquisition date.)_
 >
-> *   (Contact) Create on date is **not present** _(Will include users who exist in your database were added manually through a CSV upload to your WebEngage account, due to which their first acquisition date is not present.)_
+> *   (Contact) Create on date is **not present** _(Will include users who exist in your database were added manually through a CSV upload to your Jarvis account, due to which their first acquisition date is not present.)_
 >

 ###